EventStore/EventStore/docs/server/features/projections/tutorial.md

 ## Append to streams from projections

 The above gives you the correct result but requires you to poll for the state of a projection.
-What if you wanted EventStoreDB to notify you about state updates via subscriptions?
+What if you wanted KurrentDB to notify you about state updates via subscriptions?

 ### Output state